 Second, there's no reason why a properly-taught Rotational hitter will pull off the ball.
 As I discuss in my Rotational Hitting FAQ, good hitters know how to keep their hands back and their shoulders closed while their hips open up underneath them.
-They also know how delay the planting of the heel of their front foot.
+They also know how to make what I call a Z-Axis Adjustment.
 This allows them to make the adjustments that they need to cover the entire strike zone but still hit the ball hard.

 Hudgens then talks about Charlie Lau and Ted Williams and the differences in what they taught...

 I frequently am asked questions about the all time great hitter, Ted Williams and the late Charlie Lau.
 Williams is thought of as being a pure rotational hitter, while Lau was a pure weight transfer teacher.
 Both are misconceptions and misrepresenting the swing.
 Percentage wise, Ted teaches more rotation but if you look at his old videos and still shots, you clearly see his weight going from back to center which is weight transfer.

 Again, although Rotational Hitting is taught without a weight shift by Mike Epstein and his disciples, in truth most good swings have a weight shift, if not a stride.
 The big, and true, difference between the two approaches is that Linear hitters will tend to hit more over their front foot while Rotational hitters will tend to hit more against but behind their front foot.

 I'm not sure what picture Hudgens is talking about when he says...